Research at Ohio State CBE

 Center for Emergent Materials - Engages researchers from multiple disciplines to work in teams on scientific problems too complex for a single researcher to solve.
 Established in 2008, it is funded by a National Science Foundation MRSEC award.

-Center for Resilience - Exploring risk, resilience, and sustainability in complex industrial systems.
+Sustainability Institute - Exploring risk, resilience, and sustainability in complex industrial systems.